 What Dr. Cleveland said next got to me.
 “Now, what identities do your students have to give up to be successful in your school?

 We spend a lot of time talking about how important equity is, but talk is cheap.
 If we really want fair outcomes for every student, it’s going to take a lot of hard work to build climates where every student feels respected and valued.
-Here are five things any teacher can do to immediately start building that foundation.
+While this is by no means an exhaustive list, here are five things that will certainly help build that foundation.

 1. Recognize The Different Styles of “English”